wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     `$ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

-    This loads a Ruby script (Ruby comes pre-loaded in MacOS), and Ruby uses curl (also pre-loaded) to pull the file into the command execution.
-The script also internally uses 'sudo' which temporarily gives the script root priviliges to install software, so you will need to know an admin password for your Mac.
+    This loads a Ruby script (Ruby comes pre-loaded in MacOS), and Ruby uses curl (also pre-loaded) to pull the file into the the bash (terminal) command shell for execution.
+This Ruby script also internally uses 'sudo' which temporarily gives the script root priviliges to install software, so you will need to know an admin password for your Mac.

 1. Install the latest Python